 BT: What would you be looking to accomplish in the future in terms of going deep into a character?

 BT: I read that you’re a fan of the series Sharp Objects.
-Do you tend to enjoy projects that explore the grey areas of humanity?
+Do you tend to enjoy projects that explore the gray areas of humanity?

 KG: Yeah, I think that there is totally something that can be said about a character who really is doing awful things, but that the audience is still there rooting for them.
 A good example of that would be be the movie Good Time, I don’t know if you saw that…